jordantrent/minikube-experiments/prometheus-grafana-setup.md

 minikube service grafana -n monitoring --url
 ```
 This command will provide a direct URL that you can use to access Grafana.

+## 6. Add Prometheus as a Grafana data source (in the Grafana UI).

+-Connections, Add new connection, Prometheus, http://prometheus-server.monitoring.svc.cluster.local:80